OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 17](images/Slide17.png)

 _Slide 17_<br />
 After you select the files, the list will show up.
 If you have long file names, you may need to resize the window and adjust column widths.
 The tool recognizes some file extensions like .FASTA and .RAW and then automatically puts those files into categories.
 The default is OTHER for file type.
 Each RAW file might have an associated PEAK list file (these are the filtered MS2 files in the PAW pipeline), there will be SEARCH results.
 You may have to manually assign files to their categories using the pull-down menu.
-Results summaries and quantification table are best left as OTHER.
+Results summaries and quantification tables are best left as OTHER.

 ---